Larry Beinhart

-Larry Beinhart is an American author.
+Larry Beinhart is an America novelist, columnist, and blogger.
 He is best known as the author of the political and detective novel American Hero, which was adapted into the political-parody film Wag the Dog.

 Biography

-An early inspiration was the works of George Bernard Shaw, who besides his writing skills and wit, "created dramas out of ideas".
+Beinhart has indicated that an early inspiration was the works of George Bernard Shaw, who besides his writing skills and wit, "created dramas out of ideas".
 By this dictum, Beinhart seeks to "create situations in which ideas - about God, why we go to war, who gets the money, how politics work, what the media actually does, about science and morality - are challenged by circumstances".

-Recipient of a Raymond Chandler Fulbright Fellowship in Detective and Crime Fiction Writing, Beinhart spent two years at Wadham College in Oxford, England.
+Beinhart spent two years at Wadham College in Oxford, England.
+He is the recipient of a Raymond Chandler Fulbright Fellowship in Detective and Crime Fiction Writing.
 His No One Rides for Free (1986) received a 1987 Edgar Award.

-Beinhart has been a columnist for Al Jazeera since October 2016, at Alternet 2005-2012 and had a blog at The Huffington Post in 2011.
-His principal concerns are the US economy and politics, taxes and the rising inequalities moving into the age of Trump.
+Beinhart has been a columnist for Al Jazeera since October 2016, at Alternet 2005-2012, and had a blog at HuffPost in 2011.
+His principal concerns are the US economy and politics, taxes, and the rising inequalities moving into the age of Trump.
 Beinhart joined the Al Jazeera TV series Empire as a behind-the-scenes consultant for the 2013 episode "Empire of Secrets" about the clandestine world of government secrets.